-Salary sacrifices available to all staff are child care vouchers and cycle to work scheme.
+Salary sacrifices available to all staff are child care vouchers, cycle to work scheme and electronic car leasing.

 8 Staff costs - College (continued)

 Key management personnel

 Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the College and are represented by the College Executive Team (which comprises the Principal, Deputy Principal, Vice Principals, Assistant Principals and Executive Directors) and the Head of Governance.